primap-community/primap2/changelog_unreleased/fix-data-reading.rst

-* Fix handling of units when reading data
+* Fix handling of units when reading data where CO2eq and native units coexist